KPadula/Gamble_Plantation/README.md

 ![Main Photo](Gambling With The Past.jpg)

 Major Robert Gamble founded Gamble Plantation on 160 acres along the Manatee River in the mid-1840s.
-By 1850 his holdings expanded to include 3,500 acres and over 200 enslaved workers.
+By 1850 his holdings expanded to include 3,500 acres and over 200 enslaved individuals.
 Today, a portion of what was once the plantation is now part of a [State Park](https://www.floridastateparks.org/park/Gamble-Plantation).

 [Gamble Plantation Map](Gamble_Plantation/Map.HTML)